Chronic Pain Resolution - A Case Based Approach

 3. There is no single healthcare provider who has all of the answers.
 If one practitioner tells you they cannot help you, this does not mean that no one else can.
 Practitioners are generally well trained in their respective discipline and not in others, thus one practitioner saying that another cannot help is often not based on truth.
 By using a global assessment method and personalized treatment approach, I have helped a number of patients who were told by another clinician that their condition would never improve.

-The following are a few cases to demonstrate my approach to chronic pain.
+The following are a few cases to demonstrate a potential approach to chronic pain.

 A 42-year-old woman came to see me after partially falling from her horse, which led to numerous sprain-strain type injuries.
 After applying a simple treatment including heat, massage, gentle mobilizations, and adjustments, she was able to walk around the treatment room with greater ease and comfort than she had come in with; we repeated variations of this treatment 3 times over the course of 2 weeks alongside nutritional support and targeted supplements, all of which helped her deal with the pain of her injuries and worked to speed up her recovery.
 As this resolved, she finally told me of her chronic and apparently untreatable foot injury from a horse that reared up, and slammed a hoof down which just glanced off her shoe and foot.
 This left her foot injured, which never seemed to heal completely and continued to cause pain.
 During an assessment, I noted a significant decrease in mobility of one her upper foot joints.
 I adjusted this joint, and we ended our treatment.
 Two months later the patient came back for a general follow-up, and noted that her foot pain was completely resolved, and had been ever since the simple foot treatment.
 While we did not expect this degree of relief from a single and simple treatment, we were both happy that she had originally brought it up, and that she was willing to attempt treatment despite having written off her condition as permanent and untreatable.
 This success was made possible by her willingness to ask for help, and her willingness to try.